HGStone/BCML-3.10.4a/docs/README.md

 ![BCML Banner](https://i.imgur.com/vmZanVl.png)

+## 3.10.9 Explanation

+This is an attempt to revert changes to BCML that broke old mod support, while still keeping the other changes that came after 3.10.4.
+Also attempting to build standalone executables for cross platform usage, possibly even for MacOS

 ## Purpose

 Why a mod loader for BOTW?
 Installing a mod is usually easy enough once you have a